 After capturing the Iraqi provincial capital of Ramadi on Sunday, the group snatched a military stockpile big enough to supply a small army.

-Pentagon spokesman Col. Steve Warren estimates that "a half dozen US tanks were abandoned, a similar number of artillery pieces, a larger number of armored personnel carriers, and about 100 wheeled vehicles – like Humvees," were left behind.
+Pentagon spokesman Col. Steve Warren estimates that "a half dozen US tanks were abandoned, a similar number of artillery pieces, a larger number of armoured personnel carriers, and about 100 wheeled vehicles – like Humvees," were left behind.

 To overcome any mechanical issues the equipment may face, IS has begun running advertisements in the pages of Lebanese Newspapers, seeking personnel who can "operate and maintain US military equipment."

 After capturing the ancient Syrian city of Palmyra on Wednesday, estimates suggest that the group has control of over 50% of Syria, as well as vast stretches of Iraq.
-With a growing footprint in Yemen, and a full stockpile of military hardware courtesy of the United States, the global community may have to rethink its strategies in dealing with the terrorist threat.
+With a growing footprint in Yemen and a full stockpile of military hardware courtesy of the United States, the global community may have to rethink its strategies in dealing with the terrorist threat.

-"This needs to be a truly international effort," Dr. Omar Imady of the University of St. Andrews told Radio Sputnik.
+"This needs to be a truly international effort," Dr Omar Imady of the University of St. Andrews told Radio Sputnik.
 "I think that the idea that the US can do this alone, you know, does not work."